mctainsh/Arduino/libraries/HomeSpan/docs/Reference.md

 * `void setTimeServerTimeout(uint32_t tSec)`
   * changes the default 10-second timeout period HomeSpan uses when `enableWebLog()` tries set the device clock from an internet time server to *tSec* seconds

+* `void processSerialCommand(const char *CLIcommand)`
+  * processes the *CLIcommand* just as if were typed into the Serial Monitor
+  * allows for programmatic access to all CLI commands, included any custom commands defined by the user
+  * will work whether or not device is connected to a computer
+  * example: `homeSpan.processSerialCommand("A");` starts the HomeSpan Setup Access Point
+  * example: `homeSpan.processSerialCommand("Q HUB3");` changes the HomeKit Setup ID for QR Codes to "HUB3"

+---

+The following **optional** `homeSpan` methods provide additional run-time functionality for more advanced use cases:

+* `void deleteStoredValues()`
+  * deletes the value settings of all stored Characteristics from the NVS
+  * performs the same function as typing 'V' into the CLI

+* `boolean deleteAccessory(uint32_t aid)`
+  * deletes Accessory with Accessory ID of *aid*, if found
+  * returns true if successful (match found), or false if the specified *aid* does not match any current Accessories
+  * allows for dynamically changing the Accessory database during run-time (i.e. changing the configuration *after* the Arduino `setup()` has finished)
+  * deleting an Accessory automatically deletes all Services, Characteristics, and any other resources it contains
+  * outputs Level-1 Log Messages listing all deleted components
+  * note: though deletions take effect immediately, HomeKit Controllers, such as the Home App, will not be aware of these changes until the database configuration number is updated and rebroadcast - see updateDatabase() below

+* `boolean updateDatabase()`
+  * recomputes the database configuration number and, if changed, rebroadcasts the new number via MDNS so all connected HomeKit Controllers, such as the Home App, can request a full refresh to accurately reflect the new configuration
+  * returns true if configuration number has changed, false otherwise
+  * *only* needed if you want to make run-time (i.e. after the Arduino `setup()` function has completed) changes to the device's Accessory database
+  * use anytime after dynamically adding one or more Accessories (with `new SpanAccessory(aid)`) or deleting one or more Accessories (with `homeSpan.deleteAccessory(aid)`)
+  * **important**: once you delete an Accessory, you cannot re-use the same *aid* when adding a new Accessory (on the same device) unless the new Accessory is configured with the exact same Services and Characteristics as the deleted Accessory
+  * note: this method is **not** needed if you have a static Accessory database that is fully defined in the Arduino `setup()` function of a sketch

+---

+The following `homeSpan` methods are considered experimental, since not all use cases have been explored or debugged.
+Use with caution:

+* `void autoPoll(uint32_t stackSize, uint32_t priority, uint32_t cpu)`

+  * an *optional* method to create a separate task that repeatedly calls `poll()` in the background.
+This frees up the Ardino `loop()` method for any user-defined code to run in parallel that would otherwise block, or be blocked by, calling `poll()` in the `loop()` method.
+Parameters, and their default values if unspecified, are as follows:

+    * *stackSize* - size of stack, in bytes, used by the polling task.
+Default=8192 if unspecified
+    * *priority* - priority at which task runs.
+Minimum is 1.
+Maximum is typically 24, but it depends on how the ESP32 operating system is configured.
+If you set it to an arbitrarily high value (e.g. 999), it will be set to the maximum priority allowed.
+Default=1 if unspecified
+    * *cpu* - specifies the CPU on which the polling task will run.
+Valid values are 0 and 1.
+This paramater is ignored on single-cpu boards.
+Default=0 if unspecified
+  * if used, **must** be placed in a sketch as the last line in the Arduino `setup()` method
+  * HomeSpan will throw and error and halt if both `poll()`and `autoPoll()` are used in the same sketch - either place `poll()` in the Arduino `loop()` method **or** place `autoPoll()` at the the end of the Arduino `setup()` method
+  * if this method is used, and you have no need to add your own code to the main Arduino `loop()`, you can safely skip defining a blank `void loop(){}` function in your sketch
+  * warning: if any code you add to the Arduino `loop()` method tries to alter any HomeSpan settings or functions running in the background `poll()` task, race conditions may yield undefined results

 ## *SpanAccessory(uint32_t aid)*